 Played for Nightmare Fuel in The War Against the Chtorr (written by David Gerrold, creator of the tribbles).
 A scientist points out a form of Chtorran life called the meep, which when placed with a mother rabbit will induce her to abandon her young and allow the meeps to nurse her to death.
 At the time the protagonist is studying another form of Chtorran life; endearing floppy-earred creatures called bunnydogs.
 Noting the cuteness response most people have towards them, he suggests that the bunnydogs are meant to be the human-equivilent for meeps.

 In the episode Colossus Against the Headhunters, this is the reason for Nummy Muffin CoocolButter's existence.
 Dr. F's idea is that everyone who comes in contact with Nummy will be so overcome by his cuteness that Dr. F will be able to take over the world.
 This works on Mike, although the 'bots are only annoyed by Nummy and his constant shedding.
 But when Mike notices that Frank and Nummy miss each other, he sends Nummy back to Deep 13, and Dr. F falls into his own trap.

-A minor Running Gag has the guys react to any dog appearing in the movie they're watching by cooing "Puppy!" and trying to get its attention.
+A minor Running Gag has the guys react to any dog or cat appearing in the movie they're watching by cooing "Puppy!" or "Kitty!" and trying to get its attention.
 Even if it's supposed to be the monster of the film.

 Arrogant, Narcissistic painter Olivier in Six Feet Under turns to pudding when he meet Brenda's baby.